NixOS/nixos-weekly/content/2018/02-life-before-death.rst

 - `Provisioning a NixOS server from macOS`_ by `zw3rk`_

+- `Installing NixOS`_ at the Queensland Functional Programming Lab

 .. [#fnixwrt] described as "won't be big or professional like OpenWRT"
 .. _`nix-devel NixWRT discussion`: https://groups.google.com/forum/#!topic/nix-devel/zDQH7Ulotoc